lele589/sports-shop/README.md

 ## Project Purpose

-The goal of this project is to **demonstrate my technical skills** in Fullstack web application development.
-Throughout this repository, I aim to apply best practices and modern technologies, showcasing both my technical knowledge and decision-making in terms of code and product.
+This project aims to **demonstrate my technical skills** in Fullstack web development, rather than present a fully completed application.
+It showcases small examples of how a project could evolve, highlighting my approach to making technical decisions and applying best practices.
+The focus is on my ongoing process of growth, problem-solving, and refining both code and product.

 ## Technologies Used